ARMSLab/lmpc-matlab/docs/README.md

 # Tutorial on Linearized MPC controller

-This tutorial covers implementation of basic parts of successive linearization based model predictive controller.
-This script shows how to implement controller for nonlinear system provided by equation
+This is a tutorial on the implementation of successive linearization based model predictive control in Matlab.
+This script shows how to implement the controller for a nonlinear system described by the differential equation

 \begin{align}
 \dot{x} &= f(x,u) \newline
 y&=Cx+Du
 \end{align}

-For details of derivation please refer to  Zhakatayev, Altay, et al. "[Successive linearization based model predictive control of variable stiffness actuated robots.]( #citation)" IEEE AIM 2017
+For details of derivation and background information, please refer to  Zhakatayey et al. "[Successive linearization based model predictive control of variable stiffness actuated robots.]( #citation)".

 ## Problem statement
 MPC controller requires several parameters:

-`np` - horizon length
-`Q`  - matrix representing relative importance of states (also we use vector 'wx') `R`  - matrix representing penalizing large values in control inputs ( vector 'wu')
+`np` - horizon length (number of time steps in the prediction horizon) `Q`  - a weight matrix representing relative importance of states (also we use vector 'wx') `R`  - a weight matrix penalizing large values of control inputs ( vector 'wu')

-Model Predictive Control scheme can be formulated as an optimization problem with horizon length $$np$$:
+The general Model Predictive Control (MPC) can be formulated as an optimization problem with horizon length $$np$$:

 $$ \min\limits_{ u } J = \frac{1}{2}(X-rr)^TQ(X-rr) + \frac{1}{2}u^TRu = \frac{1}{2}u^TGu + f^Tu + Constant $$